mfix22/calendarx/README.md

 # 📅 Calenda**rx**

-> A React state container for building Calendar components
+> Your go-to, prescribed, Calendar component for React

 Calendarx is a state container for creating calendar components.
 With a simple API, Calendarx makes it easy to display days and events, changes views, and advance between the months, weeks, and days.